irenepawena/cs56-android-conversion-showdown/README.md

 |  100         |  Binary to Octal Conversion                                    | P.F./H.Y.        |
 |  100         |  Decimal to Hexadecimal Conversion                             | P.F./H.Y.        |

+## Activity Descriptions:

+Graphical Welcome Screen (1st Activity): Landing page welcome screen with designed logo and button that directs user to the next page.

+Introduction Screen (2nd Activity): Introduction page that welcomes the user when the name is inputted.
+Directions are given a button direct user to the next page.

+Calculator (3rd Activity): A simple calculator that does addition, subtraction, multiplication, division.
+Division by zero is accounted for and empty inputs are also accounted for.

+Quiz Selection Screen (4th Activity): Selection screen for the quiz.
+There are checkboxes for the types of conversions.
+Unchecked/checked boxes are accounted for.
+Radio buttons are used to signify the length of the tests.

+(Initial) Binary to Decimal Conversion (5th Activity): The actual quiz itself.
+Does the math for the conversion.
+Invalid + no inputs are accounted for.
+A percentage score has been implemented as well.

+Score Report (6th Activity): Score report for the end of the quiz.
+Color corresponds to the user's score (ie. 100% = green.
+50% = red).

 Learning Android Explanation: Beginning the app/learning how android studio works in regards to activities/manifest/xml